 In addition to providing consumers with minimalist products, lilah b provides people with a way to declutter their makeup collection through its recycling program.
 Email firstname.lastname@example.org to receive a pre-paid shipping label to recycle beauty products from lilah b and other brands!

-lilah b. is a certified Clean Makeup brand at Sephora and is 100% Cruelty-Free. lilah b. is not 100% Vegan, but does sell some Vegan-friendly products.
+lilah b. is a certified Clean Makeup brand at Sephora and is 100% Cruelty-Free.
+However, lilah b. is not 100% Vegan.
+Similar to other brands on this list, lilac b sells some Vegan-friendly products.

 8 | Roen Beauty

-As someone with sensitive acne-prone skin and eczema, I love everything Tower 28 stands for and how the brand makes beauty inclusive for people with sensitive skin.
+As someone with sensitive acne-prone skin and eczema, I love everything Tower 28 stands for.
+Moreover, I love how the brand makes beauty inclusive for people with sensitive skin.
 I am most intrigued by the brand’s ShineOn Lip Jellies and SOS Daily Rescue Facial Spray.

 Things to Keep in Mind When Buying Clean Makeup

-When it comes to clean beauty, it can be really tempting to want to try a ton of clean makeup brands all at once.
+When it comes to clean beauty, it is really tempting to want to try a ton of clean makeup brands all at once.
 However, there are a few things to keep in mind when buying clean beauty:

-Final Thoughts on the 10 Clean Makeup Brands I want to Try in 2020
+Final Thoughts on the 10 Bomb Clean Makeup Brands I want to Try in 2020

-All-in-all, I love seeing so many clean makeup brands thriving in the beauty space.
+All-in-all, I love seeing so many bomb clean makeup brands thriving in the beauty space.
 It is important to think about the personal care and beauty products we apply to our faces.
-Not only are many clean makeup brands founded by badass entrepreneurs, but by supporting these clean indie makeup brands we are provided with a chance to reshape what we expect from brands.
+Many clean makeup brands founded by badass entrepreneurs.
+By supporting these clean indie makeup brands we are given a chance to reshape what we expect from brands.

 Unlike the non-clean makeup brands that I’ve accumulated over the years, I want to be more conscious of the clean products that I buy.
-Realistically, I need to cut down on the size of my makeup collection before I can comfortably purchase from all of these clean makeup brands.
+In fact, transitioning to clean skincare is huge focus for me in 2020.
+However, I need to cut down on the size of my makeup collection before I comfortably purchase from all of these clean makeup brands this year.